apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 Familiarize yourself with JCR access control management and Oak authorization design and extensions before starting to edit the permission setup of your Oak installation.
 This will help you avoid common pitfalls.
-If you find yourself granting your _content-writers_ role full access to just get it work, you probably left your application vulnerable.
+If you find yourself granting your _content-writers_ role full access to just make it work, you probably left your application vulnerable.

 - JCR Specification sections [Access Control Management](https://s.apache.org/jcr-2.0-spec/16_Access_Control_Management.html) and [Permissions and Capabilities](https://s.apache.org/jcr-2.0-spec/9_Permissions_and_Capabilities.html)